-I’ve been told that sea turtles can be seen early in the morning and that being said, you can opt to stay overnight if you intend to catch a glimpse of them or if a day tour simply isn’t enough for you.
+I’ve been told that sea turtles can be seen early in the morning and that being said, you can opt to stay overnight if you intend to catch a glimpse of them or if a day trip simply isn’t enough for you.
 They have fan and air-conditioned accommodations with rates starting at ₱1,750 inclusive of boat transfers and meals.
 For details you may contact them via their Facebook page.
 I’d say I’d spend the night next time.

 Sunsets look stunning everywhere IMO (okay, that was “in my opinion”) and it isn’t any different when observed from Bunker Dive Resort and its neighboring resorts.
 The platforms photographed below add a touch to it.
 Some people were even well-prepared that they had props for their photos as the sun was being extinguished.
 If they want it that way then next time I’ll have a photo of me taken wearing this, wearing only this.

 - If you’re going for just a day trip be there at your earliest to maximize your stay and experience!